 There are tons of practical and stunning raised garden bed ideas to help you enhance your gardening.
 They offer many benefits compared to planting a traditional garden in the ground.
-Raised garden beds are a great idea for those who have back problems or for keeping out pesky critters.
+Raised garden beds are a great idea for those with back problems or to keep out pesky critters.
 The one disadvantage to a raised garden bed is that you have to actually build one before you can get started with planting.

-The most important element to planting in a raised garden bed is soil building, so after you take a look at these fabulous raised garden bed ideas, make sure to read the section on soil building at the bottom of this article.
+The most important element to planting in a raised garden bed is soil building, so after you look at these fabulous ideas, make sure to read the section on soil building at the bottom of this article.

 What Is a Raised Garden Bed?